loopandlearn/news/docs/index.md

 ## PhD or Postdoctoral Researcher Position Announcement

-Researchers at the Hasso Plattner Istitut in Potsdam, Germany are looking for a Computer Scientist / Data Engineer who wants to have an impact on people living with diabetes with their Open Source work.
+Researchers at the Hasso Plattner Institut in Potsdam, Germany are looking for a Computer Scientist / Data Engineer who wants to have an impact on people living with diabetes with their Open Source work.
 We are excited to help find this candidate.

 [Learn more and apply here](https://www.linkedin.com/posts/katarinabraune_digitalhealth-aid-diabetesresearch-activity-7431665276246499328--qTL)